-To become a Criminal Justice major, the student must first have successfully completed the following courses or their equivalent:
+To become a Criminal Justice major, the student must first have successfully completed the following courses or their equivalent with a grade of "C" or better:

-(3) CRJ 001 Introduction to Criminal Justice and Society (3) CRJ 002 Law of Crimes (3) CRJ 004 General Investigative Techniques In addition, the student must take the Criminal Justice Assessment Examination as part of the advising process.
-Students can arrange to take this computer administered examination by contacting the Criminal Justice Student Assistance Office.
+(3) CRJ 001 Introduction to Criminal Justice and Society (3) CRJ 002 Law of Crimes

+(3) CRJ 002 Law of Clinics (3) CRJ 004 General Investigative Techniques

-Students wishing to become a Criminal Justice minor must contact the Criminal Justice Division.
+Students who wish to become a Criminal Justice minor must contact the Division of Criminal Justice.

-Most upper division Criminal Justice courses are restricted to Criminal Justice majors/minors or permission of instructor.
-Students interested in Criminal Justice majors or minors are encouraged to contact the Criminal Justice Student Assistance Office, (916) 278-6485.
+Most upper division Criminal Justice courses are restricted to Criminal Justice majors or minors or permission of instructor.
+Students interested in Criminal Justice majors or minors are encouraged to contact the Criminal Justice Student Assistance Office.

-Requirements - Bachelor of Science Degree
+Requirements • Bachelor of Science Degree